WSU-kduncan/cicdf25-mebep5/Project5/README-CD.md

 ## Installing adhanh's webhook
 - To install the webhook, you must run the command `sudo apt install webhook`.
 This will install webhook easily onto your ubuntu machine.
-- To verify the installation worked, run the command `webhook --verison`.
+- To verify the installation worked, run the command `webhook --version`.
 This should display the version of the webhook application and will only display if it was installed properly.
 ## Summary of Webhook Definition File
 - The id is the identifier for the hook becoming a piece of the URL path.
 - execute-command runs a bash script in the specified path when the webhook is triggered.